Letterkenny Rovers F.C.

-Letterkenny Rovers Football Club (An Cumann Peile Leitir Ceanainn) is an association football club based in Letterkenny, County Donegal.
-Their senior men's team competes in the Donegal Junior League's Premier Division and plays their home games at Leckview Park.
+Letterkenny Rovers Football Club (An Cumann Peile Leitir Ceanainn) is an Irish association football club based in Letterkenny, County Donegal.
+Their senior men's team competes in the FAI National League, and in the Donegal Junior League's Premier Division, and plays their home games at Leckview Park.

-The club won a historic treble in the 2024/25 season, winning the Donegal League Premier Division, the Brian McCormick Sports Cup, and Ulster Cup without a single defeat.
+The club won a historic treble in the 2024–25 season, winning the Donegal League Premier Division, the Brian McCormick Sports Cup, and Ulster Cup without a single defeat.

 History

 The club was formed in 1936 as Letterkenny Crusaders before being given its current name in 1954.
 Sources differ on the exact date with May 1957 and 1962 also cited as formation years.
 However, the official club website states that the club was renamed Letterkenny Rovers in 1962.

-The club won back-to-back Donegal League titles in the 1980/81 and 1981/82 seasons before going on to become one of the founding members of the Ulster Senior League in 1986.
+The club won back-to-back Donegal League titles in the 1980–81 and 1981–82 seasons before going on to become one of the founding members of the Ulster Senior League (USL) in 1986.

+Rovers won the USL on two occasions, with their first title coming in the 2004–05 season under manager Danny McConnell.
+In 2006, the club entered a team in the national under-21 league.
 At the end of 2006, the club began preparation for an application for a semi-professional license to compete in the new A Championship but the Championship was cancelled at the end of the 2011 season.
 However, in 2010, the club erected a new 200 seater stand at Leckview Park in phase one of the re-development of the venue.

-The 2015/2016 season saw Rovers, under the guidance of Eamon McConigley, achieve notable success.
-Having overcome Derry City Reserves to win the Knockalla Caravans Cup, the first-team went on to reach the final of the FAI Intermediate Cup at the Aviva Stadium, going down 5–0 to Crumlin United.
+The 2015–2016 season saw Rovers, under the guidance of manager Eamon McConigley, achieve two notable firsts.
+Despite losing out to Cockhill Celtic for the USL and the Ulster Senior Cup (known as the Knockalla Caravans Cup for sponsorship reasons), Letterkenny Rovers reached the final of the FAI Intermediate Cup for the first time.
+Although Rovers would lose the final at the Aviva Stadium, going down 5–0 to Crumlin United, the club reached the second round of the FAI Cup for the first time, beating Portmarnock 2–1 at Leckview Park.